Andrew Vaughn Player Props: White Sox vs. Blue Jays

-On Tuesday, Andrew Vaughn (.262 on-base percentage in past 10 games, 85 points below season-long percentage) and the Chicago White Sox play the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.262 on-base percentage in past 10 games, 81 points below season-long percentage), take on starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Wednesday at 1:07 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-3) against the Blue Jays.

 Andrew Vaughn Game Info & Props vs. the Blue Jays